jarmokivekas/tuamk-thesis/doc/main.md

 tangential projects into researching what configuration parameter or circuit is the root cause behind some phenomenon.
-Much of that knowledge is applicable in other software-defined radio and general RF system even outside the context of spectrum monitoring.
+Much of that knowledge is applicable in other software-defined radio and general RF system even beyond the context of spectrum monitoring.